 component model gradle

-Gradle differentiates between two kind of components:
+Gradle distinguishes between two types of components:

-• external components, published to repositories
+• External components, which are published to repositories such as org.apache.commons:commons-lang3:3.12.0

-Variants vs configurations
+Variants vs Configurations

 Variant attributes